zarinplus/docs/README.md

 	{
 		"authority" : {
 			"type" : "string"
-			"description" : "Authority that you received on your success URL" },
+			"description" : "Authority key which you received from payment request" },
 		"token" : {
 		   "type" : "string
-		   "description": "The store token wich is required" }
+		   "description": "The merchant token is required"
+		}
 	}